 RTS uses Rave Mobile Safety to send text message and email alerts to lists of people in the event of an emergency.
-We ask all students with a viable text message plan and phone number to submit their number via their Self-Service account.
-It is essential to opt-in to this service so that RTS can notify you in the event of a weather emergency, school closing, change in schedule, etc. If you do not supply your phone number via Self-Service, you will not receive alerts on your phone and will be considered as opting out of this service.
-If you have any questions or concerns, please email RaveAlert@rts.edu, and they will be happy to assist you.
-Visit the RTS website for step-by-step instructions on how to register your cell phone numbers through Self-Service.
+All students with a viable text message plan and phone number are automatically opted-in to this service so that RTS can notify you in the event of a weather emergency, school closing, change in schedule, etc. All RAVE alerts will also be sent to your student.rts.edu email address.
+If you have any questions or concerns, please email support@rts.edu and they will be happy to assist you.